Spring

 PHIL 27000 History of Philosophy III: Kant and the 19th Century

 The philosophical ideas and methods of Immanuel Kant's “critical” philosophy set off a revolution that reverberated through 19th-century philosophy.
 We will trace its effects and the responses to it, focusing on the changing conception of philosophical ethics.
-Kant's famous Groundwork of the Metaphysics of Morals rejects any appeal to nature or religious authority grounding all ethical obligations in the very idea of freedom or autonomy conceived as something that is for everyone.
-At the same time, Kant’s own work and much of the tradition that follows seems deeply shaped by racism, sexism, and elitism.
-We will investigate this tension in the tradition that led inter alia to the modern university.
-We will discuss works by Immanuel Kant, John Stuart Mill, Frederick Douglass, G.W.F.
-Hegel, Harriet Taylor Mill, Karl Marx, Rosa Luxemburg, and W.E.B.
+Kant’s famous Groundwork of the Metaphysics of Morals rejects any appeal to nature or religious authority grounding all ethical obligations in the very notion of freedom conceived as something that is for everyone.
+We will study how these ideas are taken up and transformed in the works of philosophers like J.G.
+Fichte, G.W.F.
+Hegel, Karl Marx, Rosa Luxemburg and W.E.B.
 Du Bois.

 Completion of the general education requirement in humanities.